Bad posture

 - Feeling of fatigue in the back muscles

-- Stiffness and local tenderness in muscles and tendon attachments
+- Stiffness and localized tenderness in muscles and tendon attachments

 Causes of poor posture

 Several factors can contribute to the development of poor posture.
-Sitting for long periods of time, especially in front of computers or cell phones, is a common cause.
-Lack of physical activity and weak back and abdominal muscles can also lead to the body not being able to maintain a correct position.
-Other factors include incorrect working postures, injuries or diseases that affect the muscles and bones, and genetic factors that affect the structure of the body.
+Prolonged sitting, especially in front of computers or mobile phones, is a common cause.
+Lack of physical activity and weak back and abdominal muscles can also prevent the body from maintaining a correct position.
+Other factors include incorrect working postures, injuries or illnesses affecting muscles and skeleton, and genetic factors influencing body structure.

-Improving posture often involves a combination of awareness, exercise, and sometimes the use of assistive devices.
-Regular strength training, especially of the back and abdominal muscles, can help support better posture.
-Stretching the chest muscles and hip flexors can also be beneficial.
-Ergonomic adjustments in the workplace, such as the correct height of the desk and chair, as well as regular breaks to change positions, are important.
-In some cases, the use of posture vests or other orthopedic aids can be helpful in reminding the body of the correct position.
+Improving posture often involves a combination of awareness, exercise, and sometimes the use of aids.
+Regular strength training, especially of back and abdominal muscles, can help support better posture.
+Stretching chest muscles and hip flexors can also be beneficial.
+Ergonomic adjustments at the workplace, such as correct desk and chair height, and regular breaks to change position, are important.
+In some cases, using posture braces or other orthopedic aids can help remind the body of the correct position.

 Preventive measures

-To prevent poor posture, it is important to be aware of your body position throughout the day.
-Changing positions regularly, taking breaks from sedentary work, and incorporating physical activity into your daily routine can make a big difference.
-Strengthening your core muscles and paying attention to ergonomics in different environments, such as the workplace and home, are also important steps to maintaining good posture.
+To prevent poor posture, it's important to be aware of your body's position throughout the day.
+Regularly changing positions, taking breaks from sedentary work, and incorporating physical activity into daily life can make a big difference.
+Strengthening the body's core muscles and paying attention to ergonomics in various environments, such as the workplace and home, are also important steps to maintain good posture.

 Recommended products

-How do I know if I have bad posture?
+How do I know if I have poor posture?

-If you often feel pain or fatigue in your back, neck or shoulders, or if you notice that your body is leaning forward or your shoulders are rounded, these may be signs of poor posture.
+If you often feel pain or fatigue in your back, neck, or shoulders, or if you notice your body leaning forward or your shoulders are rounded, these could be signs of poor posture.

 Can poor posture lead to other health problems?